 Holstebro Golfklub lies close to the town of the same name in the heart of Jutland which forms the main body of Denmark.
 Erik Schnack laid out the Skovbanen (Forest course) on classic heathland in the early 1970s.
-We have to confess that we don’t know a great deal about the architect but we’d love to hear from anybody who can enlighten us.
-Additionally, Holstebro has a 9-hole course called Parkbanen and a 9-hole par three layout named Engbanen.
+We have to confess that we don’t know a great deal about the architect, except that he laid out nine holes for Sønderjyllands Golf Club in 1968.
+We’d love to hear from anybody who can enlighten us.

 There is a great deal of tradition at Holstebro, so it seems fitting that the course should weave its way between the pine and heather.
 The course shares more than just a passing resemblance with Blairgowrie and, as with Holstebro's Scottish look-alike, accuracy rather than sheer length will pay dividends, especially on the numerous doglegged holes.